pkd2210/dummies-ysws/README.md

 However, this YSWS is currently a work in progress, so please be patient as we work on it.
 More information will be posted in the channel soon.

 ## More information
+For more information, you can check out the [dummies YSWS website.](https://https://dummies-ysws.vercel.app/)